 Persepolis, Iran The showpiece landmark from pre-Islamic Persia, famous for its bas-reliefs.

-Jerash, Jordan Temples, arches, a distinctive oval plaza and an outstanding colonnaded way in Jordan’s north.
+Jerash, Jordan Roman temples, arches, a distinctive oval plaza and an outstanding colonnaded way in Jordan’s north.

 Temple of Echmoun, Lebanon Unusually intact outpost of Phoenician culture in southern Lebanon.